ssuncheol/mvtec-ad-anomaly-detection/README.md

 ### Model

-Our team use ViT, Moco, DINO, IBOT.
+Our team using ViT, Moco, DINO, IBOT.

 ## Experiments